 Global Immersion Program classes bridge classroom lessons and business practices in another country.
 These three credit classes meet for half a term in New York prior to a one week visit to the country of focus where students will meet with business executives and government officials while working on team projects.
 Upon return from the travel portion of the class, students may have one wrap up meeting at Columbia Business School.
 The 2017-2018 Global Immersion Program fee for most classes is $1850 and provides students with double occupancy lodging, ground transportation and some meals; unless an increased fee is otherwise specified in the course description.
 It does not cover roundtrip international airfare.
 Attendance both in New York and in-country and regular participation are a crucial part of the learning experience and as such attendance is mandatory.
 Students who miss the first class meeting may be removed from the course.
 No program fee refunds will be given after the add/drop period has closed.
 Please visit the Chazen Institute website to learn more about the Global Immersion Program, and visit the Global Immersion Policies page to review policies affecting these courses.

-Pierre Yared is the MUTB Professor of International Business and the Vice Dean for Executive Education at Columbia Business School.
-His research, which has been published in leading academic journals, focuses on macroeconomic policy, political economy, and growth.
-He is a research associate of the National Bureau of Economic Research and an associate editor of the American Economic Review, the Journal of Monetary...
+Pierre Yared is the MUTB Professor of International Business, Senior Vice Dean for Faculty Affairs, and Vice Dean for Executive Education at Columbia Business School.
+His research, which has been published in leading academic journals, focuses on macroeconomic policy and political economy.
+He is a research associate of the National Bureau of Economic Research and an associate editor of the American Economic Review...